ECOLOGICAL AND MOLECULAR FACTORS INVOLVED IN FUNGAL ENDOPHYTISM AND PATHOGENESIS

 - Torres García, Eric - Student

-During four years of surveys, we have isolated a high diverse number of fungal species from asymptomatic plants, gathering a collection of more than 1000 endophytic isolates (García et al., 2013).
-Isolates of the most abundant genera were chosen in order to test them on A. thaliana plants under controlled conditions and to investigate the outcome of the interactions.
 An important milestone of these analyses has been the discovering of the mutualistic interaction between Colletotrichum tofieldiae (Ct) and A. thaliana.
-We have shown that Ct increases seed production when applied to leaves of A. thaliana plants (Sacristán et al. 2014, Patent ES-2439393).
-The interaction between Ct and A. thaliana has been further characterized at the cellular and molecular level in collaboration with the research group of Paul Schulze-Lefert (Max Planck Institute of Plant Breeding Research, Germany), showing that root infection by Ct increases the growth of At roots and shoots under phosphate (P) limiting conditions (Hiruma et al., 2016).
-Comparative genomics of Ct with related pathogens of the same genus indicates that the transition of Ct from parasitism to mutualism is relatively recent (Hacquard et al., 2016).
-Mutualistic behaviour is revealed by a narrowed repertoire of secreted effector proteins and a limited activation of pathogenicity-related genes in planta.
-Transcriptomic analyses indicate that beneficial responses are prioritized in Ct-colonized A. thaliana roots under phosphate-deficient conditions, whereas defence responses are activated under phosphate sufficient conditions.
+We showed that Ct increases seed production of Arabidopsis plants (Priority Spanish Patent n.
+P201331839; International PCT application PCT/ES2014/070930; Divisional Application n.
+2018274842).
+Further analysis carried out in collaboration with of Paul Schulze-Lefert (Max Planck Institute of Plant Breeding Research, Germany), showed that root infection by Ct promotes Arabidopsis shoot and root growth under phosphate (Pi) limiting conditions (Figure 2.
+Hiruma et al., 2016).
+Comparative genomics of Ct with related pathogens of the same genus indicated that the transition of Ct from parasitism to mutualism is relatively recent (Hacquard et al., 2016).
+Mutualistic behaviour was revealed by a narrowed repertoire of secreted effector proteins and a limited activation of pathogenicity-related genes in planta.
+Transcriptomic analyses indicated that beneficial responses are prioritized in Ct-colonized Arabidopsis roots under phosphate-deficient conditions, whereas plant defence responses were activated under phosphate sufficient conditions.